Immigration Visa Process in San Miguel, Puerto Vallarta, Nayarit.

 Prior to leaving the consulate, please check your pre-approved visa in your passport to ensure your name is spelled correctly; your birthdate is accurate; male / female is indicated correctly; and, if you applied for Temporary Resident, that what you received is not Permanent Resident which for those bringing a car is an issue.
 Similarly, if you applied for Permanent Resident pre-approval please confirm.
 An error is a problem.

-Once pre-approved, you have 6 months to enter Mexico and once you enter, you have 30 days to start your visa process or at least make an appointment at an Immigration office.
+Once approved, you have 6 months to enter Mexico and once you enter, you have 30 days to start your visa process or at least make an appointment at an Immigration office.
 The 30 days includes the day you entered Mexico.
-But you must start your process in Mexico prior to the pre-approved visa expiration date.
-For example, you may not enter Mexico two days prior to the pre-approved visa expires and think you now have 30 more days to start your visa process at Immigration in Mexico.
+But you must start your process in Mexico prior to the visa expiration date.
+For example, you may not enter Mexico two days prior to the visa expires and think you now have 30 more days to start your visa process at Immigration in Mexico.

-Once you are pre-approved at a consulate for temporary or permanent resident, you may only enter Mexico once and at that time you must process your visa at Immigration.
-Your pre-approved consulate visa states: No. de entradas / No. of entries: UNA.
+Once you are approved at a consulate for temporary or permanent resident, you may only enter Mexico once and at that time you must process your visa at Immigration.
+Your consulate visa states: No. de entradas / No. of entries: UNA.
 Should you enter Mexico and leave without processing your resident visa card you will need to start over at a Mexican consulate.

-When you enter Mexico, please show your passport and pre-approved visa.
+When you enter Mexico, please show your passport and visa.
 At border crossings you will be issued an FMM marked CANJE and the number 30.
-Your pre-approved visa in your passport will be date stamped.
+Your visa in your passport will be date stamped.
 At airports your passport will be date stamped and written the word “CANJE” and the number “30”.

 For those entering at an airport with no FMM and only date stamp, the word CANJE and the number 30 in your passport, you must scan the QR code and print out the FMM.
 Or, you may also access the FMM portal here.
 Once you have uploaded a photo of your passport and you corroborated the information is correct, select “Ingresos” and next click the small ORANGE CIRCLE with a check mark.
 Next, select “Descargar” for the download icon.
 You will not be able to process your pre-approved visa at Immigration in Mexico without a FMM that has been printed and presented.
 You may only download it once so please do not lose the FMM you printed.
 For clients, I will do this for you.